Available with Standard or Advanced license.

 - Click OK.

 If there are conflicts, ArcGIS Pro resolves them depending on your preference.
-Once conflicts are resolved, you can review them one at a time and, if necessary, make any changes.
+Once conflicts are resolved, you can review them one at a time and, if necessary, make changes.
 For example, if a conflict is resolved in favor of the edit version, you can choose to replace it in favor of the target version or use the editing tools to modify it in another way.

 Reconciling only updates the edit version so that ArcGIS Pro can check for conflicts; it does not merge changes into the target version.
 Once you finish reconciling and reviewing any conflicts, you complete the merging process by posting your changes to the target version.